7 Simple Steps

 Now it’s time to shop around at different local and national banks to see who has the most convenience and perks to offer your brand.
 Don’t just assume where you currently bank is the best option, especially if you’re unfamiliar with the business side of banking.

 Where you bank is important both short and long term.
 Furthermore, be absolutely sure that your business bank account is separate from accounts of any other kind.
 Then sync it with your accounting software and you’re golden.

 This isn’t actually a requirement or mandatory in any sense, but we’re big proponents of internal operating agreements.
 They add a layer of security for everyone involved and along with declaring rights/duties they “define each member or manager’s rights, powers, and entitlements.
 This includes capital accounts, membership interest, distributions of profit and allocated tax responsibility, etc.”

 Often these things aren’t all figured out in the beginning of small businesses, and if that’s the case you can put a pin in this step.
 Just please recognize this is an official document that reinforces the structure of your LLC.
 Without it, the default state rules basically run the show.
-To get started, consider checking out this nifty Operating Agreement Tool tool which you can customize yourself.
+To get started, consider checking out an nifty Operating Agreement template which you can customize yourself.

 One of the last but most important steps has to do with establishing your brand’s tax identity and getting all the right licenses to comply with current statutes and regulations.
 Depending on the nature of your business, this could be quite simple or a bit more complex.

 To get started bookmark the Wilmington district office of the Small Business Administration, and the Division of Corporation’s Business Services page because they’re likely going to be go-to sources for a variety of things along the way.
 If you need help with this step, consider professional Business License Research packages that can quickly source all the right documents for you.